-Decrease your mental activity after dinner.
+- Decrease your mental activity after dinner.
 This means not too much TV or computer activity but perhaps a little light reading just before turning out the light.

-Make preparations for the next day.
+- Make preparations for the next day.
 To avoid the early morning rush the next day, get things ready the night before such as laying the breakfast table, putting out clothes to be worn, packing lunches and popping in the refrigerator and more.
 If you keep a diary, you can make a note of what you hope to accomplish the next day whether at home or at work.
 You will rest more easy if you know that everything is ready for the morning.

 - Take a hot bath for up to an hour with calming fragrances.
 Use a drop or two of natural essential oils in your bath water and use the soaking time to let go of any daily stress.
 Healing Natural Oils can provide the natural aid you need to help with sleeping problems.
 H-Insomnia is a product that is perfect for a safe way to enjoy a full night’s sleep.
 This should be your goal.

 - Use your bed for sleep and sex only.

-Turn all lights off.
+- Turn all lights off.
 Make sure you are comfortable – not too hot and not too cold – relax and concentrate on your breathing while you start to relax.

-Try reciting a mantra for five minutes.
+- Try reciting a mantra for five minutes.
 If you are religious, this could be the time for a prayer or if not, make this the opportunity to listen to soothing music like the sound of oceans waves breaking on the shore.

-Something warm, like a hot water bottle, may help soothe your anxieties.
+- Something warm, like a hot water bottle, may help soothe your anxieties.
 It will also keep you warm in cold weather and soothe any painful areas of the body.

 - If you wake during the night, try repeating some of the techniques above or massaging your head or feet.